 - A mental health professional who provides family counseling.

-- A member of the general public who is not an individual who could serve on the committee in a category listed above.
+- Two members of the general public who are not serving on the committee in a category listed above.

 Who appoints members to the citizen advisory committee?

 The Kent County Board of Commissioners appoints public members of the Citizen Advisory Committee members.
 Neither the Friend of the Court nor Chief Judge appoints members to the committee.
 If you wish to serve on the committee, you should contact the Board of Commissioners' Office for information on how to apply.